k11n/konstellation/docs/README.md

 actionLink: /guide/
 features:
 - title: Simple to use
-  details: Konstellation gives you a Heroku-like experience on top of Kubernetes.
-A fully featured CLI that allows you to manage every aspect of your app deployment.
+  details: Konstellation gives you a Heroku-like experience on top of Kubernetes that you fully control.
+It gives you a CLI that manages every aspect of your app deployment.
 New apps are deployed in minutes with minimal configuration.
 - title: Production ready
   details: Built on years of experience with running production Kubernetes clusters.
 Konstellation provides an integrated stack including load balancing, autoscaling, service mesh, and release management.
 - title: Optimized for AWS